qba73/farmer/README.md

 # farmer

-`farmer` is a Server and Client for monitoring and recording various data points on a farm.
+`farmer` is a Server and Client(s) application for monitoring and recording various data points on a farm.

 Sensor metrics include: